longturn/freeciv21/docs/Coding/fcdb.rst

 In order to support authentication, the Freeciv21 server needs access to a database backend in which to store the credentials.
 To support different database backends, the database access code is written in Lua using luasql.
 In principle, luasql supports SQLite3, MySQL, and Postgres backends.
-However, the Freeciv21 server is only built with SQLite3 and the shipped :file:`database.lua` is also only programmed to support SQLite3.
+However, the Freeciv21 server is only built with SQLite3 and the provided :file:`database.lua` is also only programmed to support SQLite3.

 As well as storing and retrieving usernames and passwords, the supplied database access script logs the time and IP address of each attempted login, although this information is not used by the Freeciv21 server itself.